 Mental health awareness efforts have become common on college and university campuses across the U.S. According to the American Psychological Association, more students are seeking treatment at college counseling centers than ever before.
 But why is this?
 Is it because of stress, increased availability of drugs and alcohol, or are we just talking about it more?

 A USA Today article (2016) states that 1 in every 12 U.S. college students makes a suicide plan.
-This mental health handbook was created to assist in awareness efforts, but also to serve as a resource for those experiencing mental health issues, or those who have friends or loved ones who have been diagnosed with a mental health disorder.
+We created this mental health handbook to assist in awareness efforts.
+It also serves as a resource for those experiencing mental health issues, or those who have friends or loved ones who have been diagnosed with a mental health disorder.

 Consider this your guide to the most common mental health diagnoses on college campuses.
-The resources that follow are by no means an exhaustive list, rather a starting point to help support students.
+The resources that follow are by no means an exhaustive list.
+Rather, it’s a starting point to help support students.